-Based on the evaluation, the Secretary of the Commonwealth of Pennsylvania approves Poll Pad 3.1.0 subject to the following conditions:
+Based on the evaluation, the Secretary of the Commonwealth of Pennsylvania approves Poll Pad 3.5.1 subject to the following conditions:

-- A. The Poll Pads in operation at a polling place must not be configured to communicate to the ePulse server during the polling hours on Election Day.
-The tablets in operation at a polling place can communicate only to each other to synchronize voter check-in data between each other at the polling place during the polling hours.
-Any data transfer required between the ePulse system and Poll Pads may only happen outside of polling hours.
-Therefore, the Poll Pads must be configured to prevent communication with the ePulse server during polling hours. - B. The tablets at an individual polling place communicating with each other must be configured and managed in a secure manner and may never connect to a publicly accessible network.
+A. The Poll Pads in operation at a polling place must not be configured to communicate to the ePulse server during the polling hours on Election Day.
+The tablets in operation at a polling place can communicate among each other to synchronize voter check-in data during polling hours.
+Any data transfer required between ePulse and tablets must happen

+- outside of polling hours.
+Therefore, the tablets must be configured to prevent communication with the ePulse server during polling hours. - B. The tablets at an individual polling place communicating with each other must be configured and managed in a secure manner and may never connect to a publicly accessible network.
 The network at the polling place must be a "closed network" allowing only components of the EPB system to connect and encryption must be enabled.
-The security settings must prevent other devices from detecting and connecting to the network at the polling place.

-- C. Any components which are/were part of the EPB system, including removable media, must not be connected to the Electronic Voting system.
-This includes, but is not limited to: PEB encoders and Voter Access Cards encoded on the EPB systems; USBs; SD cards; printers; CDs; etc. - D. Jurisdictions implementing Poll Pad 3.1.0 EPB system must not use the driver's license or ID card bar code scanning capability to check in voters.
-This is to avoid voters being asked for presentation of identification when not required by law.
-Counties must implement the system with the bar code scanning option disabled.
-The system must not present poll workers the option of checking in voters by scanning an identification card with bar code. - E. Jurisdictions printing barcodes at check-in to activate ballot marking devices must ensure that the specific integration details are demonstrated and technical documentation about the integration is submitted for evaluation to the Department of State.
+The security settings must prevent other devices from detecting and connecting to the network at the polling place. - C. Any components which are/were part of the EPB system, including removable media, must not be connected to the Electronic Voting system.
+This includes, but is not limited to: PEB encoders and Voter Access Cards encoded on the EPB systems; USBs; SD cards; printers; CDs; etc. - D. Jurisdictions implementing the Poll Pad 3.5.1 system must not use a driver's license or ID card barcode scanning capability to check in voters.
+This is to avoid voters being asked for an ID when presentation of identification is not required by law.
+Counties must implement the system with the barcode scanning option disabled.
+The system must not present poll workers the option of checking in voters by scanning an identification card with barcode. - E. Jurisdictions printing barcodes at check-in to activate ballot marking devices must ensure that the specific integration details are demonstrated and technical documentation about the integration is submitted for evaluation to the Department of State.
 Only Freedom Vote Tablet (FVT) integration is approved for use with this report.
-Any additional integrations to voting system ballot marking devices must be submitted for approval separately. - F. Jurisdictions using the QR code for activating ballot styles on FVT must ensure that poll worker training emphasizes the need to double check to ensure that the correct ballot style is activated for every voting session. - G. Jurisdictions must ensure that during the Logic and Accuracy testing, all ballot-style activations on FVT are tested. - H. Jurisdictions must ensure that the system doesn't capture the poll worker Social Security Number (SSN) as part of the add poll worker workflow.
+Any additional integrations to voting system ballot marking devices must be submitted for approval separately. - F. Jurisdictions using the QR code for activating ballot styles on FVT must ensure that poll worker training emphasizes the need to double check to ensure that the correct ballot style is activated for every voting session. - G. Jurisdictions must ensure that during the Logic and Accuracy testing, all ballot-style activations on FVT are tested. - H. KNOWiNK must work with implementing jurisdictions to ensure that jurisdictions have a process to provide vote history data for updates to the SURE system in a timely manner, and not later than the Thursday after the election.
+The process must allow counties to gather check-in information from polling place devices and create an extract in the format required by the SURE system.
+The existing system extract format is listed in Attachment E. Counties purchasing Poll Pad 3.5.1 must work with the Department's Bureau of Elections ("Bureau") to finalize the process of voter history updates during each election cycle.
+KNOWiNK must be able to adhere to the extract format and timing of the update suggested by SURE system administrators.